Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 } // namespace oneflow
 ```

-It does exactly the same thing as [Extending Op with Python](./python_kernel_op.md) that is registers an Op named `myrelu` with `REGISTER_USER_OP` and sets both input output then derives the shape and data type of the output from the input.
+It does exactly the same thing as [Extending Op with Python](./python_kernel_op.md): registers an Op named `myrelu` using `REGISTER_USER_OP` and sets the input, output, and then sets the shape and data type of the output according to the input.

 ### Implementation and Registration of CPU Kernel